 Institute for Korean Studies

-Minhye Kim is the Program Assistant for the Institute for Korean Studies, where she manages Korea-related events and supports GWIKS programs.
-Prior to joining the George Washington University, She worked at Samsung C&T as a Business Development Senior Associate.
-She earned her BA in International Studies and Spanish from Hankuk University of Foreign Studies.
+Minhye Kim is the Program Coordinator for the GW Institute for Korean Studies.
+Minhye coordinates logistics and communications for GWIKS events and programs.
+Also, she manages day to day operations and administrations of the Institute.
+Before joining the George Washington University, She worked at Samsung C&T as a Business Development Senior Associate.
+She is currently pursuing her MBA at the George Washington University.

 Sigur Center for Asian Studies

 Helen Jiang is the Program Coordinator for the Sigur Center for Asian Studies.
 She holds a B.A. in International Affairs with a concentration in Asia and a minor in History from the George Washington University.
 Before returning to Washington, DC, she served in Sichuan province as a Peace Corps China University English Volunteer, and in New York as the External Relations and Development Program Assistant at Independent Diplomat and a children’s literacy volunteer at AmeriCorps’ Reading Partners.
 At GW, she was involved with Delta Phi Epsilon Professional Foreign Service Sorority, Pi Beta Phi Fraternity for Women, and WRGW District Radio, and she’s happy to give back to the Elliott School’s programming and academics.
 She has studied abroad in Malang, Indonesia as a recipient of the Department of State’s Critical Language Scholarship; Shanghai, China; Aix-en-Provence, France; Lausanne and Lugano, Switzerland.